rsdoiel/picking-up-nodestack/README.md

 independant research on your part to complete (e.g. looking up docs at nodejs.org or a modules' own website like yuilibrary.com or expressjs.com).

-The site is split into three parts:
+Picking up Nodestack covers three general areas:

-1) Picking up Nodestack - the basics of NodeJS
+1. The basics of Node
-2) Getting going with Mongo - the basics of this popular NoSQL DB from a Node perspective
+2. The basics of MongoDB from a Node perspective
-3) Front to back construction -
+3. Front to back construction with YUI 3
 	* prototyping from the browser and a minimal web server
-	* stubbing services from prototyping
+	* YUI under Node
-	* filling out responsive designed, API driven web system
+	* building responsive designed and API driven solutoins

-## The lessons
+## the lessons

 * [Getting Node setup and run](lesson-01.md)
 * [A simple project](lesson-02.md)